-Well, I never actually intended to design for anyone other than myself, you see.
-But I need to tell you a bit of a long story so you can understand how I approach design, and why.
+I never intended to design for anyone other than myself.
+In fact, I only intended to work on my own projects.
+But I need to tell you a bit of a long story so you can understand how I approach design, and why olliePop Design is here.

 Well, that didn't happen.